 The current world crisis may have a severe impact on our capacity and, consequently, on our Sea Turtle Conservation Campaign.
 As the crisis develops, we are assessing its impacts on our NGO in terms of funding and logistical capacity, as well as on the turtle campaign strategy, considering all possible socioeconomic impacts on the local population.

 Impacts on Funding

 We predict that we will not be able to fundraise 39% of the total budget.

 As much as 39% of our annual budget is related, directly or indirectly, to the tourism industry in Sal Island.
 These funds come from the contributions of international volunteers, personal donations from visitors, support from hotels, companies donating part of their profits made from turtle watching excursions and government funds.

 This prediction is based on the worst-case scenario, where borders remain closed until summer, the tourism industry is not reactivated and thousands of jobs are lost.
 The sooner this crisis ends, the smaller the impacts will be.

 To minimise the impact, we are rethinking our strategy, halting the purchase of new equipment and seeking new funding sources.

 Impacts on Turtle Season

 Update!
-Thanks to an emergency fund granted by PRCM and the MAVA Foundation, we have been able to employ 47 local guards that will patrol the nesting beaches.
-As a consequence, we are able to mantain the level of protection of the nesting beaches.
+Thanks to an emergency fund granted by PRCM and the MAVA Foundation, we were able to employ 47 local guards that will patrol the nesting beaches.
+As a consequence, we are able to maintain the level of protection of the nesting beaches.

 COVID-19 outbreak is provoking already a socioeconomic crisis worldwide.
 If this crisis extends until the nesting season, the pressure on the nesting turtles may increase dramatically.